xdavidchen/hugoblog/content/post/zone-for-flow/index.md

 ]

 +++
-To get into your flow, you need to create and get into the zone.
+To get into your creative flow, you need to create and get into the zone.

 - Private or public?
 - Quiet or noisy?